 A world-famous unit of South African mercenaries.
 Hired by Bertrand, they were given ice-based superpowers — extracted from Lucy Kuo — and put in stasis for later sale to dictators around the world; unfortunately, they were accidentally released by Cole, resulting in them taking over the flooded areas of New Marais.

-Ax-Crazy: Their transformation into Conduits made them very violent and prone to attack anything they see.
+- Ax-Crazy: Their transformation into Conduits made them very violent and prone to attacking anything they see.

 The newly-resurrected leader of the New Marais vampires, Bloody Mary is the main villain of Festival of Blood and directly responsible for transforming Cole into a vampire.
 Taking advantage of Pyre Night to allow her coven to feed on the locals without repercussions, she's also hoping to mould Cole into her slave by the next sunrise...